Don Tamihere: Personal life

 Tamihere met Temukisa Saifiti while studying at Te Nikau Bible College and they married in 1994.
 The marriage was officiated by Archdeacon Hone Kaa.
-Tamihere has three children, Tiana, Danielle and Ethan.
+Tamihere has three children.
 Tamihere's two younger brothers are also involved in the Anglican church, the Ven Michael Tamihere succeeded his brother as Dean of Te Rau College, while Andrew is the Diocesan Registrar for Te Pīhopatanga o Te Tairāwhiti.